Chapter 6: Diagnostics as Accumulators — Collecting Errors Without Returning Them

 The query returns a Type (possibly Type::Error), and emits a diagnostic as a side effect.
 The diagnostic doesn’t affect the return value or the query graph.
 It’s collected after the query runs.
 You get both the type information AND the error message.

-Step 1: Define an Accumulator
+Step 1: Define the Diagnostic Types

 #![allow(unused)]